Global Sequential Testing for Multi-Stream Auditing: Introduction

-We develop and study sequential tests for this global null hypothesis.
-For a significance level $\alpha \in (0,1)$, the most natural, off-the-shelf test for this problem employs a Bonferroni correction over $k$ sequential tests, one for each stream, resulting in an expected stopping (or rejection) time that is dominated by $\ln \nicefrac{k}{\alpha}$, in both sparse and dense settings.
-While simple, this guarantee is unnecessarily large in cases where many streams are not behaving as intended.
-Observing that the Bonferroni test is merging the evidence from each stream in one of many way, we study different merging strategies, highlighting their strengths and weaknesses.
-Moreover, we present a new test that balances the strengths of different merging strategies and achieves an expected stopping time guarantee of $O(\ln \nicefrac{k}{\alpha})$ in the sparse setting and $O(\nicefrac{1}{k }\ln \nicefrac{1}{\alpha})$ in the dense setting, enabling powerful and efficient global testing under a spectrum of alternatives.
+To accomplish this, we study a set of sequential tests for this global null and provide new expected stopping times for them.
+The only test with a known expected stopping time under the global alternative is one that relies on Bonferroni correction.
+For significance level $\alpha \in (0,1)$, this test has an expected stopping time of $\calO(\ln \nicefrac{k}{\alpha})$ in both sparse and dense settings.
+While simple, this guarantee is unnecessarily large in cases when many streams provide evidence against the null -- as we will make clear shortly.
+More generally, this Bonferroni correction is an example of a test that employs a specific \emph{merging} strategy by combining evidence from different streams (by computing a max).
+This motivates the study of other common, previously studied merging strategies, such as the average and product \citep{vovk2021values, wang2025only, ramdas2024hypothesis}.
+While empirically useful, neither of these strategies have known stopping time guarantees that justify their use under different alternative hypotheses.
+In this work we provide stopping time results for each strategy, highlighting their strengths and weaknesses.
+Furthermore, by leveraging these findings, we construct a simple sequential test that balances their strengths and achieves an expected stopping time of $\calO(\ln \nicefrac{k}{\alpha})$ under a sparse alternative and a smaller bound of $\calO(\nicefrac{1}{k}\ln \nicefrac{1}{\alpha})$ under a dense alternative.